 “This is an epidemic of cybercrime, and yet 53 percent of businesses in the U.S., U.K., and Germany were just ill-prepared,” Hiscox’s CEO Steve Langan told CNBC.

 Plus, every day there are new technological innovations requiring preventative attention.
-For instance, the Center for Strategic and International Studies’ recommendations prepared for the most recent American president noted, “the growth of the Internet of Things means there will be an unavoidable failures of hardware and software, and an unavoidable increase in opportunities for hackers.”
+For instance, the Center for Strategic and International Studies’ recommendations prepared for the most recent American president noted, “the growth of the Internet of Things means there will be an unavoidable failure of hardware and software, and an unavoidable increase in opportunities for hackers.”

 No wonder cybersecurity is also one of the fastest-growing segments of the global technology industry, per CSIS.
 Unfortunately, Cybersecurity Ventures predicts the severe shortfall in cybersecurity employment — with one million open jobs in 2016 — will reach a 1.5 million shortfall by 2019.